City of Lodi

 who is registered as such.

-A sample City of Lodi Candidate Handbook from 2016 is provided as additional information on running for Lodi City Council.
+View the 2018 City of Lodi Candidate Handbook for additional information on running for Lodi City Council.
 To take out papers to run for Lodi City Council, contact City Clerk Jennifer M. Ferraiolo.